lekrsu/shfw-walkthrough/README.md

 ### Usage

 Please be aware that the information provided below is intended for practical use, but it should be used with caution.
-Remember, field weakening, by its nature, will not be efficient.
+Field weakening will not be energy efficient.

-#### Peak Current Draw Calculator Features

-- **Torque Amps Calculation**: Users can input their torque amps (Iq) to calculate the torque component accurately.
-- **Field Weakening Calculation**: By entering the initial flux in A, variable flux in mAh, current max speed in km/h, and start speed in km/h, the calculator determines the flux component (Id), incorporating field weakening effects.
-- **Peak Current Draw**: With the input parameters, the calculator computes the peak current draw (I_total), providing essential insights into the system's maximum electrical demand.

-To customize these phase limits, check out the Iq and Id sliders under "Field Weakening".

-[**Try the Peak Current Draw Calculator**](https://lekrsu.github.io/shfw-walkthrough/logic/index.html) - A user-friendly tool designed for clarity and efficiency in calculating electrical parameters.
-Keep in mind, this is peak, not showing actual real life battery draw, but it helps visualize it.
-Sport, drive and eco curves in Utility, show target battery current, but it is not a limiter, and for low speed compensation, higher current can be temporarily drawn.

 #### [Ninebot G30](#ninebot-g30)

 To achieve the top speed for Ninebot G30, follow these configurations:

-   - Enable "expert view" on the top right.

 1. Set sport DPC auto curve to 25A, 0.5 quadratic
    - Configure the other modes as desired, lower current than sport for less acceleration.